mondbr/computer_infrastructure/README.md

 ### How to open GitHub Codespaces:

 - You can open any GitHub repository in Codespaces.
 You can create a new repository on GitHub or see existing project like mine below.
-- Copy the repository by clicking this button: <button onclick="navigator.clipboard.writeText('https://github.com/mondbr/computer_infrastructure')">Click to Copy Link</button> and paste in your browser
+- Copy the repository from [here](https://github.com/mondbr/computer_infrastructure) and paste in your browser
 - Click on the green `<>Code` button
 - Select `Create codespace on main`